 - Campground 1: It is open from April to October.
 It features both electric and basic sites, shower houses, restrooms, and a dump station.

-- Campground 2: It is open all year round and offers showers, restroom, a dump station, and a laundry.
+- Campground 2: It is open all year round and offers showers, a restroom, a dump station, and a laundromat.

 - Equestrian site: It is open from March to November.
 It features a vault toilet and basic and electric sites.

 What did you think of this list?
 Did I leave any out?
 Feel free to share your thoughts in the comments below.
 Happy Camping!